Wednesday, November 30th 2022 16:00 GMT / 17:00 CET

 Take a deep dive into the bot threat landscape – from 2022’s big trends through to analyst predictions for the year to come – with researchers and experts on the front line.

-Plus, to demonstrate how easy it is to carry out a bot attack, Netacea’s head of threat research Matthew Gracey-McMinn will present a live credential stuffing attack, revealing just a few of the tools readily available within a few clicks.
+Plus, to demonstrate how easy it is to carry out a bot attack, Netacea’s head of threat research Matthew Gracey-McMinn presents a live credential stuffing attack, revealing just a few of the tools readily available within a few clicks.

-Get ahead of the bot threats facing down your business in 2023 – register for this exclusive webinar now!
+Get ahead of the bot threats facing down your business in 2023 - watch now.

 Meet our speakers